 • Governance review – a detailed, thorough review of as-is governance arrangements aligned to the Code with future changes and best practice in mind when making recommendations

-• Benchmarking exercise – a detailed of your reported governance practices aligned to the five areas of the Code; tailored comparative views as to where your governance practices stand against competitors or best practice organisations
+• Benchmarking exercise – a detailed benchmark of your reported governance practices aligned to the five areas of the Code; tailored comparative views as to where your governance practices stand against competitors or best practice organisations

 The UK Corporate Governance Code is positioned to evolve into a place of prominence, as the new means of supporting organisational resilience.
 Steps taken now can create strong foundations and ensure you are future-fit ahead of the changes to come.